Agile IT Management: Change Direction & Accelerate

 The unrelenting rate of change increases the pressure businesses feel to keep up.
 The IT department is tapped to provide the platform from which the business can adjust, adapt, and anticipate its next move.
-To be successful in that effort, IT professionals need to understand how to be agile as individuals, and how to operate as agile teams.
+To be successful in that effort, IT professionals need to understand how to agile IT management – as both individuals and teams – can launch success.

 In today’s world, stopping may be the most difficult step to achieving agility.